eparadise/alt-dimension/README.md

 # alt-dimension
-This is a 2D platformer game made by a group of three juniors studying game development in Copenhagen.
+This is a 2D platformer game developed by a group of three juniors studying game development in Copenhagen.
+It was developed using Unity and C#.
+Art was created by a group member and was also found via opengameart.com.